← Back to Blog

 Clutch removed.
 The rear main seal was quite the mess!

-The rear main seal → was leaking—no surprise there.
+The 🔩 rear main oil seal → was leaking—no surprise there.
+This was another seal that should always be replaced when your engine is out.
+The old one was leaky!
 This is a common issue on older VW engines, and it's impossible to replace with the engine in the van.
 So while everything's out, it's the perfect time to sort it.

-I also removed the old push rod tubes →.
+I also removed the old push rod tubes.
 These were oil-soaked and past their best.
-More importantly, I labelled each push rod in order—they need to go back in the same positions they came out of.
+I labelled each push rod in order—they need to go back in the same positions they came out of.
+Later, I fitted 🔩 CSP spring-loaded push rod tubes → which are awesome and completely prevent the leaks those old ones had.

 Removing old push rod tubes and labelling push rods in order